radian-software/squeaky-hinge/README.md

 push and email notifications on Android.
 This applies to both direct messages as well as new matches.
-I have already spoken to Hinge's support team about this and they declined to provide any information about why this might be, or any assurance that it would be fixed.
-So, because I got tired of accidentally ghosting people because I didn't see their messages, I took matters into my own hands and reverse-engineered the mobile API to set up actual reliable notifications for messages.
+I have already spoken to Hinge's support team about this and they declined to provide any information about why this might be, or any assurance that it would be fixed (well actually, they told me they fixed it and I should just upgrade the app, but they didn't actually fix it).
+So, because I got tired of accidentally ghosting people after not seeing their messages, I took matters into my own hands and reverse-engineered the mobile API to set up actual reliable notifications for messages.

 **Table of contents**